mulesoft-labs/mql/README.md

 you want to process simultaneously) via the async keyword.
 E.g. this will use 10 threads to do the join:

-    from people as p
+    from people as u
-       join twitter.getUserInfo(p.twitterId) as twitterInfo async(10) ...
+       join twitter.getUserInfo(u.twitterId) as twitterInfo async(10) ...

 You can also control when the join happens via the on keyword:

-    from people as p
+    from people as u
-       join twitter.getUserInfo(p.twitterId) as twitterInfo on p.twitterId ...
+       join twitter.getUserInfo(u.twitterId) as twitterInfo on u.twitterId ...

-This will ensure the join happens only when there is a twitterId property on the person.
+This will ensure the join happens only when there is a twitterId property on the user.

 To handle the a null response fro the join method, you can do the following:

-    from people as p
+    from people as u
-       join twitter.getUserInfo(p.twitterId) as twitterInfo
+       join twitter.getUserInfo(u.twitterId) as twitterInfo
        select new {
-         name = p.name,
+         name = u.name,
          tweets = twitterInfo.?tweets
        }